mimik-ai/mimik-ai-developer-guide/readme.md

 The starting point for interacting with an Agent Machine is a prompt submitted to the edgeEngine runtime web server at port 8083.
 EdgeEngine passes the prompt onto the mimOE.ai microservice, which interacts with a particular AI model.
 If the Agent Machine runs the `mILM` microservice, it will access LLM stored locally on the machine.
 The Agent Machine will interact with a vector database if it runs the `mKB` microservice.
 If the Agent Machine runs the `mModelStore` microservice, it will interact with an AI model running elsewhere.

-Once the AI model processes the prompt, the result is returned to the mimOE.ai microservice and then returned to the caller who submitted the prompt.
+Once the AI model processes the prompt, the result is returned to the edge microservice and then returned to the caller who submitted the prompt.

 Working with an Agent Machine is covered in [a section to come](#getting-a-single-agent-machine-up-and-running).